Free-Space Optical Communications (FSO)

 The atmospheric attenuation is one of the challenges of the free-space optical communications, which may lead to signal loss and link failure.
 The atmosphere not only attenuates the light wave but also distorts and bends it.
 Transmitted power of the emitted signal is highly affected by scattering and turbulence phenomena.
 Attenuation is primarily the result of absorption and scattering by molecules and particles (aerosols) suspended in the atmosphere.
 Distortion, on the other hand, is caused by atmospheric turbulence due to index of refraction fluctuations.
 Attenuation affects the mean value of the received signal in an optical link whereas distortion results in variation of the signal around the mean.

 A free-space optical communication system is influenced by atmospheric attenuation, which limits their performance and reliability.
 The atmospheric attenuated by fog, haze, rainfall, and scintillation has a harmful effect on FSO system.
 The majority of the scattering occurred on the laser beam is Mie scattering.
-This scattering is due to the fog and haze aerosols existed at the atmosphere and can be calculated through visibility.
-FSO attenuation at thick fog can reach values of hundreds dB.
-Thick fog reduces the visibility range to less than 50 m, and it can affect on the performance of FSO link for distances.
-The rain scattering (non-selective scattering) is independent on wavelength, and it does not introduce significant attenuation in wireless infrared links, it affects mainly on microwave and radio systems that transmit energy at longer wavelengths.
+This scattering is due to the fog and haze aerosols existing in the atmosphere and can be calculated through visibility.
+FSO attenuation at thick fog can reach values of hundreds of dBs.
+Thick fog reduces the visibility range to less than 50 m, and it can affect the performance of FSO link for distances.
+The rain scattering (non-selective scattering) is independent on wavelength, and it does not introduce significant attenuation in wireless infrared links, it affects mainly microwave and radio systems that transmit energy at longer wavelengths.
 There are three effects on turbulence: scintillation, laser beam spreading and laser beam wander.
-Scintillation is due to variation in the refractive index of air.
+Scintillation is due to variation in the air refractive index .
 If the light is traveled by scintillation, it will experience intensity fluctuations.
 The geometric loss depends on FSO components design such as beam divergence, aperture diameter of both transmitter and receiver.
-The total attenuation depends on atmospheric attenuation and geometric loss
+The total attenuation depends on atmospheric attenuation and geometric loss.

 Sources: